prefetchStaticAssets

 }

 Viewport prefetching is disabled in development.
-(Because preloading pages contradicts Vite's lazy-transpiling approach and, therefore, significantly slows down development speed.)
+(Because preloading pages that early contradicts Vite's lazy-transpiling approach and it would, therefore, significantly slow down development speed.)

 Programmatic prefetch()